 Lasting Power of Attorney: health and welfare

 This allows the person with dementia to choose people to make decisions about their health care and welfare.
-It includes making decisions about medical treatment and where they live.
+It includes making decisions about medical treatment and where to live – indeed it can cover whatever health and welfare decision the person wants it to.
 Unlike LPAs for property and affairs, the attorney can only make decisions on a person's behalf when they can no longer make those decisions themselves.

 It is a big responsibility to be this kind of attorney.
 For example, the attorney – not a doctor – will decide what medical treatment a person has or doesn't have.
 The attorney must, just like health or social care professionals, make sure they are acting in the person's best interests (see the feature on Making decisions in a person's best interests in this section).

 The attorney must understand their responsibilities before agreeing to undertake this important role.

 Making an LPA means filling in forms.
 There are currently separate sets of forms for the two different LPAs and you can get them from the Office of the Public Guardian, or from GOV.UK.

 The person writes on the form who they want to be their attorney.
 Both people – the person and the attorney – have to sign the form in front of a witness.

 Someone else then has to sign to say that the person had capacity to make a decision about having an attorney – this might be a doctor, social worker or solicitor, but can be someone else who has known the person for at least two years.

 Once the forms are filled in they have to be sent to the Office of the Public Guardian to be registered.
 This costs £82 for each LPA.